storylog/Storylog-Interview-ios/AlgorithmTests/CalculateRatios/README.md

-**Given an array of integers, calculate the ratios of its elements that are positive, negative, and zero.**
+**Given an array of integers, calculate the ratios of its elements that are positive, negative, and zero respectively.**

 **Example:**